NOTE: This will be deprecated in a future release

 Stepchart measures the tonal response, noise, dynamic range, and ISO sensitivity of digital cameras and scanners using

-- Reflective grayscale step charts such as the Kodak/Tiffen Q-13 and Q-14 Gray Scales, which have a single row of patches (a linear arrangement), or charts such as the ISO-14524 or ISO-15739 charts, with non-linear (multiple rows; may be circular) patch arrangements, shown below. (not in Imatest Studio), or
+- Reflective grayscale step charts such as the Kodak Q-13 and Q-14 Gray Scales, which have a single row of patches (a linear arrangement), or charts such as the ISO-14524 or ISO-15739 charts, with non-linear (multiple rows; may be circular) patch arrangements, shown below, or

 - Transmissive (backlit) grayscale step charts such as the Imatest 36-patch Dynamic Range or 36-patch High Dynamic Range chart, as well as charts from Stouffer, Kodak, DSC Labs, and Danes-Picta.
 Transmissive charts, which have higher maximum densities than reflective charts, can be used to measure dynamic range from a single image.